How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 Crafting a Retirement Budget: Every Dollar Counts

-Budgeting is critical for how to retire at 60 with 1 million dollars, aligning spending with your portfolio’s income (e.g., $35,000–$40,000).
+Budgeting is critical when retiring at 60 with $1M, aligning spending with your portfolio’s income (e.g., $35,000–$40,000).
 It’s about strategic allocation, not just cuts.
-Tools like those in our 2025 budgeting guide can simplify this process.
+Tools in our 2025 budgeting guide can simplify this process.

 Understanding Your Expenses